-All prerequisite courses must be completed with a satisfactory grade in order to enroll in the next course.
+If a course is listed as a prerequisite for another course, that prerequisite course must be completed with a satisfactory grade in order to enroll in the next course.
 According to Title 5, Section 55200(d), a satisfactory grade is a grade of "A," "B," "C" or "P".
-Classes in which the Pass/No Pass option is available are indicated with an asterisk (\) before the course title.
-See "Pass/No Pass Option" in the catalog for full explanation.
+Classes in which the Pass/No Pass option is available are indicated with an asterisk () before the course title.
+See "Pass/ No Pass Option" in the catalog for full explanation.